Kristen Schaal: Books

 Schaal wrote a book of humor, The Sexy Book of Sexy Sex, with her husband, former Daily Show writer Rich Blomquist.
 It was published in July 2010 by Chronicle Books.
 She originally intended for them to write the book under pseudonyms, "because I don't want anyone to imagine me doing those things", but realized it would be harder to promote the book without using their real names.

 Personal life

 Schaal has been married to comedy writer Rich Blomquist since 2012.
-On February 11, 2018, she gave birth to a daughter named Ruby.
-They currently live in Los Feliz.
+In 2018, she gave birth to a daughter.
+As of 2020, they live in Los Feliz.

 In 2017, during a charity stream hosted by Ethan Klein, Schaal revealed that she had suffered an ectopic pregnancy and a ruptured fallopian tube during an unspecified recording session for Gravity Falls, losing at least two liters of blood, and she underwent emergency surgery after being rushed to the hospital.